-- Advising sponsors and lenders on various concession or PPP contracts in the fiber-optic sector (DSP Nord Pas-de-Calais, Grand-Est, Eure, Yonne, Auvergne, Loire-Atlantique etc.), on public buildings (university of Bordeaux, Centrale Supelec, Nancy Thermal etc.) or in the transportation sector (Lille airport, Nantes-Saint Nazaire Montoir airport, high-speed rail lines etc.);
+- sponsors and lenders on various concession or PPP contracts in the fiber-optic sector (DSP Nord Pas-de-Calais, Grand-Est, Eure, Yonne, Auvergne, Loire-Atlantique, Doubs, Jura etc.), on public buildings (university of Bordeaux, Centrale Supelec, Grand Nancy Thermal etc.) or in the transportation sector (Lille airport, Nantes-Saint Nazaire Montoir airport, high-speed rail lines etc.);

-- Advising TSOs, DSOs or other market players in the electricity and gas sectors on development projects or on complex regulatory matters, including before the regulatory authorities;
+- TSOs, DSOs, storage facility operators or other market players in the electricity and gas sectors on development projects or on complex regulatory matters, including before courts or regulatory authorities;

-- Advising highways operators on various contractual, regulatory and litigation matters;
+- French highways operators on various contractual, regulatory and litigation matters;

-- Advising the French State within the framework of the renewal of hydroelectric concessions;
+- the French State within the framework of the renewal of hydroelectric concessions;

-- Advising and representing a major gas company in an ICC arbitration procedure concerning the execution of an EPC contract and in the challenge of the arbitral award before the French supreme administrative court.
+- a major gas company in an ICC arbitration procedure concerning the execution of an EPC contract and in the challenge of the arbitral award before the French supreme administrative court.

 "White & Case LLP is recommended for its excellent public procurement expertise. […] Quirec de Kersauson is a key contributor."